After a video of an arrest gone wrong went viral, Marietta police officer Stacy Fowler realized she was frightened of the next encounter.

 “The public does not like to see us punch and kick people,” he said.
 “They don’t like to see it when we’re cussing and everything appears to be chaotic.”

-Sign up for the Reasons to be Cheerful newsletter.Jiu-jitsu has not been without controversy.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Jiu-jitsu has not been without controversy.
 In July, Nekia Trigg, 18, was restrained in Kaufman County near Dallas, Texas, after a 911 caller said a distraught Black teen was darting in front of cars.
 She was not running near traffic when a responding deputy used a jiu-jitsu move to pin her down after she pulled away from his grasp.

 The Kaufman County Sheriff’s Office said the officer used the technique to avoid injury to both parties.
 The encounter involved no Taser, pepper spray, punching, kicking or cursing.
 But Trigg’s family and mental health advocates say being tackled and straddled by a police officer is an unnecessary, traumatizing response to a teenager in mental distress.